Triumphal Arch (woodcut): Distribution

-Examples of the first edition include those in the print rooms at the British Museum, the Albertina in Vienna, and museums in Berlin, Copenhagen, Prague, and elsewhere.
+Examples of the first edition include those in the print rooms at the British Museum in London, the Albertina in Vienna, and museums in Berlin, Copenhagen, Prague, and elsewhere.

 The second edition of about 300 was authorized by Archduke Ferdinand (Maximilian's grandson and later Holy Roman Emperor) in 1526–28, and a third edition by Archduke Charles (Ferdinand's son) in 1559.
 Separate editions of just the scenes from Maximilian's life were printed, the first in 1520 just after his death.
 A separate print of the tomb, itself another major piece of Habsburg propagandizing, was created, to be pasted over the empty 24th historical panel.
 A fourth edition was published by Adam Bartsch in Vienna in 1799, with many of the block showing considerable wear - several missing blocks were replaced by etchings by Bartsch (including the Battle of Utrecht, Maximilian's coronation, and the First Congress of Vienna; the 24th panel shows a new image of the Battle of Pavia).
 A fifth edition followed in 1886.

 171 of the 195 original woodblocks survive and are held by the Albertina, Vienna.